What does it mean to have ‘dense’ breasts and how does it affect mammogram findings?

 “Patients should discuss their health concerns or questions with their doctor to decide on a plan that meets their specific health needs,” Martin says.

-According to the American Cancer Society, women should start discussing mammography with their doctor at age 40.
+According to the American Cancer Society, women should start discussing mammography with their doctor or other health care provider at age 40.
 Women ages 45-54 should get mammograms every year.
 At age 55, women can choose to get a mammogram every two years or continue yearly screening.

 Types of mammograms